artsy/artsy.github.io/_posts/2018-05-08-is-graphql-the-future.markdown

 ## Verb orientation

-Speaking of verbs, you can think of _query_ as being the default verb in GraphQL.
-You model other verbs as mutations.
+Speaking of verbs, you can think of "fetch" as being the default verb in GraphQL.
+You model other verbs as **mutations**.
 I delayed learning about mutations, because I thought they must be way more complex than queries.
 Quite the opposite!
 They all sit in one big, flat bucket at the root of your schema, as the fields of the root `mutation` type.
-These fields have a type too, and if it is an object type, then you can issue effectively issue any number of follow-up queries after your mutation completes.
+These fields have a type too, and if it is an object type, then you can issue effectively any number of follow-up queries after your mutation completes.
 Learning about mutations was when it really dawned on me that _fields are just function calls_.

 Mutations are a major break with REST.
-Separating them from the query structure means that they are not verbs on a resource, but verbs _on your entire service_.
+In GraphQL, your mutations are defined under root mutation object that is separate from your root query object, and you are immediately asked to accept that they don't represent verbs on a resource, but verbs _on your entire service_.
 This eliminates one of REST’s key weak points, namely that complex operations that touch multiple parts of an application’s data model are difficult to model as a PUT, DELETE, POST, or PATCH on a single resource.
 In my experience, this "impedance mismatch” between API modeling and domain modeling has led to the worst aspects of my HTTP API designs.

 ## REST is dead.
 Long live REST!